Scheduling State

 Name of the plugin to remove

-- remove_replica(ts: distributed.scheduler.TaskState, ws: distributed.scheduler.WorkerState)¶
+- remove_replica(ts: distributed.scheduler.TaskState, ws: distributed.scheduler.WorkerState) None ¶

 Note that a worker no longer holds a replica of a task

-- async remove_worker(address: str, *, stimulus_id: str, safe: bool = False, close: bool = True) Literal['OK', 'already-removed'] [source]¶
+- remove_worker(address: str, *, stimulus_id: str, expected: bool = False, close: bool = True) Literal['OK', 'already-removed'] [source]¶

 Remove worker from cluster.